MatthieuBruh/h1_FirstSteps/README.md

     $ ssh bandit0@bandit.labs.overthewire.org -p 2220

-## Level 1
+## Level 0 -> 1
 My first reflex was to check the file in my current directory.
-By this fact, I use the following command:
+Of this fact, I use the following command:

     $ ls

 I saw that there was a file named 'readme'.
-I decided to open it to saw the content.
+I decided to open it to see the content.

     $ cat readme